 Make to Order vs Make to Stock for Apparel Brands: How to Choose (2026)

-The choice between make-to-order and make-to-stock is one of the most consequential operational decisions an apparel brand makes.
+The choice between make to order and make to stock is one of the most consequential operational decisions an apparel brand makes.
 It shapes capital allocation, lead times, inventory risk, customer experience, and the production calendar.
 Most brands frame the decision as binary, then discover that running one mode for everything produces problems the other mode would have solved.
-The practical answer for apparel brands $5M to $100M is almost always a hybrid, and the question becomes how to design the hybrid.
+The practical answer for apparel brands $5M to $100M is almost always a hybrid, and the real question is how to design the hybrid so the operating record does not fracture.

-This guide explains the two production models, the four operating-model questions that determine fit, the typical hybrid structure most apparel brands run, and how operating system architecture affects the ability to run a hybrid cleanly.
+This guide explains the two production models, the four operating model questions that determine fit, the typical hybrid structure most apparel brands run, and how system architecture affects the ability to run a hybrid cleanly.

 The two models differ on when production happens relative to demand.